mrpythonblog/menufather/README.md

 # Auto Scrolling
-if your items are too many , don't worry ! mmenu simulate a scrolling state for items :
+if your items are too many , don't worry ! menufather simulate a scrolling state for items :
 ![too many item scrolling](.Pictures/toomanyitem.gif)